ShahadAlkhalifa/Arabic-OCR/README.md

 ## Step 1: Pre-processing
  The books chosen from KITAB corpus have already been pre-processed.
 Thus, only resizing is required.
 We resized the word images to have a width of 64 pixels and height of 32 pixels.
 Resizing images is a critical pre-processing step, due to deep learning models learning faster on small images.
 ## Step 2: Line and Word Segmentation
+ Line segmentation steps include blurring the image and the horizontal projection algorithm.
+As for the word segmentation, we used findContours function in OpenCV library, which finds the boundary of each word after smoothing the image.
+## Step 3: